dti-research/tracker/examples/fashion_mnist/README.md

 tracker experiment run EXECUTABLE_FILE:OPERATION_NAME parameters.seed.value=42 parameters.batch_size.value=42 [...]
 ```

+> **_BE ADVISED:_**  The above calls are not supported in the current version of Tracker!
+They will be released with the introduction of OmegaConf.
+The ECF for this example can be downloaded from [here](https://github.com/dti-research/tracker/blob/master/examples/fashion_mnist/experiment_file_example.yaml).

-where `cnn_test` could be any unique identifier for your experiment.
+In the ECF, `cnn_test` could be any unique identifier for your experiment.
 Remember
 that you have to be at the root of the project when invoking this command.
 You
 can always do a `tracker ls` to see the list of Tracker projects and
 subsequently a `tracker cd PROJ_NAME` to cd into the project directory.